OmDorugade/TryHackMe-Walkthroughs/Pickle Rick CTF/writeup.md

 This Rick and Morty-themed challenge requires you to exploit a web server and find three ingredients to help Rick make his potion and transform himself back into a human from a pickle.

-Deploy the virtual machine on this task and explore the web application
+Deploy the virtual machine on this task and explore the web application.

 ## 1. What is the first ingredient that Rick needs?